FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Taking a Look at the Impact for All Countries
-Since the data for each province is not present in all dates(some provinces were not continuiously recordered for all dates), we can not simply get the last date(2/22/2020) and aggregate the values on that date, instead let's get the last entry for each province and aggregate confirmed # for the provinces; we can safely assume the last entry for each province is the latest date for the last recorded.
+Since the data for each province is not present in all dates(some provinces were not continuously recorded for all dates), we can not simply get the last date(2/22/2020) and aggregate the values on that date, instead let's get the last entry for each province and aggregate confirmed # for the provinces; we can safely assume the last entry for each province is the latest date for the last recorded.

 From the table below, we already see some interesting findings.
-Mainland China accounts for 98%(Hubei being most severe) of the all Corona Virus cases and others(which construct of Diamond Princess cruise ship and Cruise Ship) account for 0.89% of overall case.
-We can already tell China had s severe outbreak with a death rate of approxmately 3%, and investigating further could give us some useful information about what the outbreak looks like.
+Mainland China accounts for 98%(Hubei being most severe) of the all CoronaVirus cases and others(which consist of Diamond Princess cruise ship and Cruise Ship) account for 0.89% of overall case.
+We can already tell China had a severe outbreak with a death rate of approxmately 3%, and investigating further could give us some useful information about what the outbreak looks like.

 ```python
 # let's aggregate by the country instead of province